Access to Electronic Systems

 “The Student Association exists to meet the needs and serve the interests of all students at The Chicago School of Professional Psychology.
 Recognizing that students’ needs and interests go beyond the academic environment, the Student Association is committed to addressing various aspects of the student experience including personal and professional development, information resources, and social outlets.
 The Student Association advocates mutual respect and inclusion in support of students’ educational goals, occupational development, and community engagement.”

-The association structure provides for the election of a student-staffed cabinet each year.
+The association structure provides for the election of a student cabinet each year.
 The term of office is one year in duration.
-Representatives’ formal roles and responsibilities are to:
+The purpose of the student association is to:

 Representation on Committees of the Faculty

 Where required, the student association works with faculty to appoint students to serve on committees.

 As organizations devoted to specific interests and activities are developed by students, they are required to become officially recognized.
 All new student organizations must first apply to become a Student Interest Group.
 After three months in Student Interest Group status, the organization may apply to become a Registered Student Organization.
 Once a group becomes a Registered Student Organization, it may request funding for approved events and activities.
 Information on this process is available from Student Affairs.